-- If a DHCP server assigns the IP address, the IP address appears on the boot screen. - If a static IP address is assigned, use that IP address. - c.
+- The iLO host name is on the serial number/ iLO information pull tab on the front panel. - If a DHCP server assigns the IP address, the IP address appears on the boot screen. - If a static IP address is assigned, use that IP address. - The default login credentials are on the serial number/ iLO information pull tab on the front panel. - c.
 Enter the iLO login name and password, and then click Log In. - d.
-In the navigation tree, click the Remote Console & Media link, and then launch a remote console. - 5.
-Press the Power On/Standby button.
+In the navigation tree, click the Remote Console & Media link, and then launch a remote console. - 6.
+Configure the initial server setup. - 7.
+Set up the storage. - 8.
+Deploy an OS or virtualization software. - 9.
+After the OS is installed, update the drivers.